Olympia, Washington, is a vibrant capital city with an eclectic array of restaurants, lovely walkways, and paths along Puget Sound.

 Rutledge Corn Maze hosted its first sunflower festival in early September 2020.
 The corn maze, with all its fall fun, opens at the end of September each year and generally runs into the first week of November.

 This is a great place to bring the entire family and get lost in either the Big Foot corn maze or the haunted maze.
 Finding your way out can be a challenge.
 Other exciting activities include riding on the cow train or playing a game of horseshoes or cornhole.
 Shooting the corn cannon or exploring the property on a wagon ride is entertaining for everyone in the family.

 Explore Lael’s Moon Garden Nursery

-Larry Lael has labored for more than 40 years creating Lael’s Moon Garden Nursery.
-Visitors can wander the different sections of this magnificent garden and purchase plants are available for sale.
+Larry Lael has labored for over 40 years, creating Lael’s Moon Garden Nursery.
+Visitors can wander the different sections of this magnificent garden and purchase plants that are available for sale.
 The Eden-like garden is incredible, and I was fascinated that Larry managed to grow a banana tree that reached more than 10 feet tall.

 See Wildlife at the Billy Frank Jr. Nisqually Wildlife Refuge

 The Billy Frank Jr. Nisqually Wildlife Refuge is a fabulous place to spend a few hours or even the entire day.
 If time is limited, the one-mile boardwalk through the grassy marsh area is a great preview of what the entire Refuge contains.